JetsonHacksNano/CSI-Camera/README.md

 $ python face_detect.py

-Haar Cascades are machine learning based approach where a cascade function is trained from a lot of positive and negative images.
-It is then used to detect objects in other images.
+Haar Cascades is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
+The function is then used to detect objects in other images.

 See: https://docs.opencv.org/3.3.1/d7/d8b/tutorial_py_face_detection.html